 Salted Caramel Cookies

-These easy Salted Caramel Cookies start with giant, bakery style, soft sugar cookies, filled with tons of chewy, salted caramel and topped with flaked sea salt!
+These Salted Caramel Cookies start with giant, bakery style, soft sugar cookies, filled with tons of chewy, salted caramel and topped with flaked sea salt!
 Such an easy Christmas cookie recipe!

 Yes, these Salted Caramel Cookies are as absolutely epic as they look!

 A gorgeously thick, soft sugar cookie made with two big scoops of cookie dough is baked until *just* done.

 Then we fill each cookie with a few big spoonfuls of salted caramel and sprinkle some flaked sea salt right on top.

 Each bite is a mixture of sweet, tender, vanilla sugar cookie with a big hit of sweet, chewy caramel and a salty finishing touch.

 They are incredibly delicious and store well to gift to friends/neighbors for holidays — perfect for cookie exchanges!

 These sugar cookies are a little unusual because they use both vegetable oil and butter in the cookie dough.